Nanny vs Daycare - Choosing the Best Care for Your Family

 Every family has different circumstances and needs so in each case the choice of whether to hire a nanny or a daycare will be different and therefore, each family should consider the pros and cons of each before making an informed decision.
 As a former Daycare Director in NYC and as a nanny employer, I have come to learn the major advantages and disadvantages of Nanny vs. Daycare.

-Ultimately it is your choice and our goal to objectively relate some proven facts about each child care option.
+Ultimately it is your choice and our goal is to objectively (as possible) relate some proven facts about each child care option.

 Advantages for Hiring a Nanny:

-One-on-one care of your children, especially necessary for an infant or young toddler.
+• One-on-one care of your children, especially beneficial for an infant or young toddler.

-Flexible scheduling – the hours are what you need them to be and unlike daycare, the nanny won’t close if you’re stuck in traffic or worse… call the precinct.
+• Flexible scheduling – the hours are what you need them to be and unlike daycare, the nanny can usually work earlier or stay later when needed (including weekends).

-Child activities – nannies can arrange play dates and take children to classes, doctor appointments, shopping, etc. which means interaction for your child as well as less time off at work.
+• Child activities – nannies can arrange play dates and take children to classes and outings, which means interaction for your child as well as less time off at work.

-Increased learning – Nannies working closely with children will be able to teach them more effectively and play to your child’s strengths and interests rather than the groups.
+• Individualized Care – Nannies working closely with your child and will be able to engage more effectively, supporting your child’s individual strengths and interests.

-Convenience - No need to wake baby or take out early morning in the winter, pack up bottles, etc. before work.
-No need to rush home for pick up.
+• Convenience - No need to wake baby or bring out early morning in the winter, pack up bottles, etc. before work.
+No need to rush to daycare for pick up.

-Trusted loving Care – You will choose who to hire as your personal nanny vs. daycare where you have no real say so in who is in your child’s ‘room’.
+• Your Preferences – You will choose who to hire as your personal nanny vs. daycare where you have no real say so in who is actually caring for your child all day.

-More involvement and outdoor activities – you can create your own schedule and your child’s day, you can plan museum outings, etc.
+• More Involvement – you can create your own schedule and your child’s day, you can plan museum outings and more, working closely with the nanny.

 Disadvantages for Hiring a Nanny:

-Cost – a qualified full time nanny will cost anywhere from $500-800 per week.
+• Cost – a qualified full time nanny will cost anywhere from $20-35/hour.

-Privacy – the nanny will work closely with your family and will likely become somewhat apart of the family and may come across confidential or personal information about your family.
+• Privacy – the nanny will work closely with your family and will likely become somewhat apart of the family and may learn confidential or personal information about your family.

-Reliability – a nanny is one person and may get sick or need some time off for whatever reason or may possibly be late a time or two.
+• Availability – a nanny is one person and may get sick or need some occasional time off for vacation or personal reasons.

 Advantages of Daycare:

-Reliability – Daycare has set hours, days of operation, etc. so generally there are no last minute surprises.
+• Reliability – Daycare has set hours, days of operation, etc. so no last minute surprises.

-Checks and balances – most daycares have more than one worker in each room and a director who oversees them all which may cut back on any mistreatment or neglectfulness.
+• Checks and balances – most daycares have more than one worker in each room and a director who oversees them all which increases supervision.

-Cost – Daycare will usually cost half of that of a nanny ($200-400 per week) but this is not as much of an issue if you have more than 1child needing daycare.
+• Cost – Daycare will usually cost half that of a nanny but this becomes less of an issue if you plan on having more than one child.

-No employee/employer relationship.
-No need to worry about employer taxes and managing an employee in general (communication, figuring sick days, vacation, benefits, etc.)
+• No employee/employer relationship.
+No need to worry managing an employee and figuring out time off, pay increases, etc.

 Disadvantages of Daycare:

-Sickness and accidents – with more children and less attention to hygiene, sharing, etc. it is normal for children to frequently spread germs from one to the other.
+• Sickness and accidents – with more children and less attention to hygiene, sharing, etc. it is very common for children to frequently spread germs from one to the other.
 Accidents, falls, biting are all common because even the best daycare program cannot keep an eye on all children all the time.

-Turn over – turnover is generally higher than that of a nanny so classes may go through 3 or more teachers in each room per year.
+• Turn over – Pay is typically lower and turnover is generally much higher in daycare so classes may go through 2-3 teachers in each room per year.
 Some daycares have a different staff come in for the afternoon session to relieve the earlier workers.

-Lack of convenience – strict times, closings, and drop off/pick up may make getting to and from work more difficult.
+• Lack of convenience – strict times, closings, and drop off/pick up may make getting to and from home and work more difficult.

 Our Personal Recommendation: